aekendig/fl-plants-horizon-scan/README.md

 ## Comments
-References for data can be found in manuscript (link will be added when preprint available) and details on data acquisition can be found in the R script taxa_list_processing.R.
+References for data can be found in the manuscript [preprint](https://preprints.arphahub.com/article/76705/) and details on data acquisition can be found in the R script taxa_list_processing.R.